John Gregg Fee: Marriage and family

-He married Matilda Hamilton on 26 September 1844.
+Fee married Matilda Hamilton on 26 September 1844.
 She was also from Bracken County, they had known each other since they were young, and she supported his strong abolitionism.
 They had several children, some of whom died in childhood.

 Legacy

 In 2016 Fee was inducted into the National Abolition Hall of Fame, Peterboro, New York.

+John G. Fee holds a Bible, and Elizabeth Rogers, the school's first teacher, shows the Declaration of Independence to three children.

 In honor of its 150th anniversary in 2005, the college gifted a sculpture park to the city.
 Portrayed are Fee and the school's first teacher Elizabeth Rogers.
 Fee holds a Bible, and Rogers holds the Declaration of Independence, showing it to an African American boy and girl and a white boy.
 Located at the site of the college's first building, the pathway includes some of the original brickwork.